Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: The EAGLE Simulations

 \section{The EAGLE Simulations}

 A full description of the \eagle\ simulation suite is given by \cite{Schaye2015}.
-Briefly, the suite was simulated with the {\sc gadget-3} incarnation of the {\sc treepm-sph} code described by \cite{Springel2005}, with sub-grid modules for physics below the resolution scale whose paramaters are calibrated to reproduce the $z\approx0$ galaxy stellar mass function, the relation between galaxy mass and size, and the black hole mass - stellar mass relation \citep{Crain2015}.
+Briefly, the suite was simulated with the {\sc gadget-3} incarnation of the {\sc treepm-sph} code described by \cite{Springel2005}, with sub-grid modules for physics whose parameters are calibrated to reproduce the $z\approx0$ galaxy stellar mass function, the relation between galaxy mass and size, and the black hole mass - stellar mass relation \citep{Crain2015}.
 The adopted cosmological parameters are taken from \cite{Planck2015}: $\Omega_{\Lambda}=0.693$, $\Omega_{\rm{m}}=0.307$, $\Omega_{\rm{b}}=0.04825$, $n_{\rm{s}}=0.9611$, $Y=0.248$, and $h=0.677$.

 \eagle\ consists of simulations with various box sizes and particle masses.
 Here, we mainly use simulation labelled \lq Ref-L100N1504\rq\ in \cite{Schaye2015}, which has a co-moving extent of $L=100$~co-moving megaparsecs (cMpc) and a baryonic particle mass of $\sim 1.2\times 10^6~{\rm M}_\odot$ (corresponding to $1504^3$ particles).
 We have verified that the main trends and conclusions presented in this work are consistent with those from the higher-resolution \eagle\ simulation \lq Recal-L025N0752\rq, analysed previously by DR17.